 Horizonal-axis turbines are the most common type of turbine, which has its blades perpendicular to the ground.
 While vertical-axis turbines have their blades paralled to the ground.

-Wind power involves converting wind energy into electricity by using wind turbines.
-A wind turbine usually has three propellers-like blades called rotors.
+Wind turbines function by harnessing the wind, using it to spin a rotor.
+A wind turbine usually has three propeller-like blades called rotors.
 The rotor is attached to a tall tower.
 On average, wind towers in residential settings are about 20m high.
 The reason why the tower is so tall is that winds are stronger higher from the ground and there’s less of a buffeting effect.

 A wind turbine captures the wind, which then produces a renewable energy source.
 The wind makes the rotor spin; as the rotor spins, the movement of the blades drives a generator that creates energy.
 The motion of the blades turning is kinetic energy.
 It is this power that we convert into electricity.

 Wind power converts into electricity by magnets moving past stationary coils of wire known as the stator.
 As the magnets pass the stator, AC electricity production occurs.
 It is then converted into DC electricity.
 This can charge batteries which store the electrical energy or can feed into a grid-interactive inverter for feeding power into the electricity grid.

 How is wind energy renewable?